Nimelli/Nimelli.github.io/_posts/python/2022-02-18-DIY-QR-code-Reader.md

 layout: post
 title: "DIY QR Code reader"
 comments: true
-description: "Simple and crude DIY implementation of a QR code reader"
+description: "Walkthrough in making a python code to read and decode a QR code"
+categories: Python
 tags: "Python QR-code Computer-vision"
 ---

 # DIY QR Decoder in Python using basic computer vision (openCV)

+Walkthrough to code a Python script that can read QR code, and decode it.

 OpenCV actually has some built-in function to directly decode QR code (cf QRCodeDetector), that would be way more reliable than this implementation.

 However, the goal here is to do a simple and crude implementation by ourself to show how it can be done with simple computer vision methods.
 This implementation is far from beeing bullet-proof.

 *Limitations*:
-- Computer vision: Do not correct the orientation.
+- Computer vision: Do not check nor correct the image orientation.
 - Decoding: The only implementation is QR Version 1 (21x21), byte-encoded
+- Not dealing with error correction features

+## Part 1 - Image processing
+The first part is dedicated at reading the QR code from an image.
+The goal is to end up with a binary matrix that is the representation of the QR code image

-## Load QR code
+### Load QR code
 Load your QR code image, and import the required python modules.